puppetlabs/puppet-specifications/language/types_values_variables.md

 The catalog types are mapped to their corresponding runtime implementation in Ruby.

-### Ruby[T]
+### Runtime['Ruby', T]

-Represents a type in the platform's type system.
+Represents a type in the platform's type system (currently only 'Ruby').
 The type parameter T must be of `String` type and contain a valid string representation of the Ruby type.
 The referenced type does not have to exist; it is still a reference to a type (albeit a currently not existing type).
-The type must exist when operations are performed on the type (i.e. must be loadable).
+The type must exist when operations are performed on the type (i.e. it must be loadable).

-An non parameterized Ruby type represents all/any Ruby runtime type.
+An Runtime['Ruby'] type without a type name represents all/any Ruby runtime types.

 ### Any